TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Link/Index.rst

    The TCA type :php:`link` has been introduced.
 It replaces the :php:`renderType=inputLink` option of TCA type :php:`input`.

+..  versionadded:: 13.0
+    When using the :php:`link` type, TYPO3 takes care of :ref:`generating the according database field <t3coreapi:auto-generated-db-structure>`.
+    A developer does not need to define this field in an extension's :file:`ext_tables.sql` file.

 The TCA type :php:`link` should be used to input values representing typolinks.

 Example